slz2003/RFCScope-/Errata_filtering/Result_manual/9773-A/packetizer_raw_output.md

 Explicitly require that the (AKI keyIdentifier, serial) tuple be unique within the ACME server’s issuance domain or define a deterministic mechanism to handle collisions.

-**Severity:** Medium
-  *Basis:* Failure to guarantee uniqueness in environments with key reuse across issuers may lead to ambiguous RenewalInfo lookups and misinterpretation of the 'replaces' field.

-**Confidence:** High

-**Experts mentioning this issue:**

-- Scope Expert: Issue-1
-- Causal Expert
-- CrossRFC Expert: Issue-1
-- Boundary Expert: Finding-1

 ---